How We Work

 Each ISS project engages practitioners and scholars in initial concept development and background research.
 Our staff members then develop interview-based case studies and analytic papers that draw on cases from several areas.

 Case studies.
-The interviews ISS conducts become the basis for case studies.
-These trace the steps reformers have taken to try to improve a service, build an institution, or escape a governance trap.
+The interviews ISS conducts become the basis for case studies by tracing the steps reformers have taken to try to improve a service, build an institution, or escape a governance trap.
 They provide quick and engaging overviews of selected experiences around the globe.
 The cases are an important part of the ISS idea bank.
-They help users evaluate pros and cons of different strategies and weigh the effects of context.
+They help users evaluate the pros and cons of different strategies and weigh the effects of context.

 Analytic briefs.
 ISS draws on its cases and interviews to help identify “what works" and why.
 The program produces short briefs to capture the insights from case analysis: Issue Overviews, Innovation Profiles, Strategy Notes, and Context-Friendly Ideas.